with Biden in Europe, Russia announces trip to China

 Biden in Poland

-US President Joe Biden will be received by Polish President Andrzej Duda in Rzeszow, about 80 kilometers from the Ukrainian border, during an emergency trip to Europe motivated by the war in Ukraine.
+At around 10:50 am Brasília time, Biden disembarked from Air Force One, which landed at the airport in Rzeszow.
+The President of the United States will be received by Polish President Andrzej Duda.
+Biden makes an emergency trip to Europe, motivated by the war in Ukraine.

+The American president is yet to find American soldiers stationed in the region.
+Currently, more than 100,000 US military personnel are present in Europe.

 Lavrov in China